Rorima/javascript/notes.md

 */
 ```

-## Variavles and data types
+## Variables and data types

 A variable can be declared using three different keywords: `var`, `let` and `const`.
-Using `let` is part of best practices.
+Using `let` is part of the best practices.

 Example:

 `let age = 50;`

-If you declare a variable but doesn't assign any value to it, it is called an undefined variable.
+If you declare a variable but don't assign any value to it, it is called an undefined variable.

+### Data types:

+JS types are:

+* number: 3.14, 123
+* boolean: true, false
+* string: "Hello"
+* Array: []
+* Object: {}
+* undefined
+* null

+`null` is used when a variable should be marked as empty. `undefined` can be used for this purpose, but it should not be used.

 ### Declaring and printing some data types